bunsanweb/bunsanweb/features-from-anatta-engine.md

 The `anatta-engine` is implemented as all-in-one runtime package for running application systems with node.js.
-It can run scripts embeded in HTML,
+It can run scripts embedded in HTML,
 then these scripts affect `window`/`document` objects as their states, even if they perform as Web servers.
-The platform functionalites are implemented on backyard.
+The platform functionalities are implemented on backyard.
 Some are accessible via asynchronous URI access, others are added as extra functions into `window` object (e.g. Elliptic-Curve cryptography).

-We believe the real loosely-coupled network systems come from URI-based asynchronus browser-side style of programming, not from layer-stacked synchronous server-side style.
+We believe the real loosely-coupled network systems come from URI-based asynchronous browser-side style of programming, not from layer-stacked synchronous server-side style.
 Therefore, the `anatta-engine` is designed as
 Web Browser-side style programming anywhere for all element in systems not limited only scripts in browsers.
-Its implementation is based on the browser-side standards structures (HTML DOM, CSS query, DOM Events, and some stardard on these days e.g. `XMLSerializer`).
+Its implementation is based on the browser-side standards structures (HTML DOM, CSS query, DOM Events, and some standard on these days e.g. `XMLSerializer`).

 ## Why decompose each feature of `anatta-engine` package